 Source documents include, but are not limited to, medical records, laboratory reports, output from automated instruments, images, subject diaries and study case report forms.
 The study CRFs often require information that is beyond the scope of usual chart notes or that is collected or formatted specifically for the trial.
-In these instances, the CRF is the source document when the data are recorded directly onto the CRF.
-Good Clinical Practice guidelines recommend the identification of any data to be recorded directly on the CRFs (i.e., no prior written or electronic record of data) to be considered to be source data.
-Several different sources of data, recorded directly onto the CRFs and associated study documents, can serve as source documents in clinical trials.
+In these instances, unless the sponsor states otherwise, the CRF is the source document when the data are recorded directly onto the CRF.
+Good Clinical Practice guidelines recommend the identification of any data to be recorded directly on the CRFs (i.e., no prior written or electronic record of data) to be considered to be source data.2 Several different sources of data recorded directly onto the CRFs and associated study documents can serve as source documents in clinical trials.
 Examples include: